Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 American Pickup Trucks: A Common Misconception in Australia

-There seems to be a common misconception about these big pickup trucks in Australia; we assume that because it’s physically a bigger ute, it can carry heavier loads (i.e. bigger payload).
-Well, that’s not true because we are limited to the GVM of 4490 kg on the car license.
-Bigger means heavier kerb weight which chews up the maximum allowable GVM and the same goes for the aforementioned Iveco Daily.
+There’s a common misconception about these big pickup trucks: we assume that because it’s physically bigger, it can carry heavier loads (bigger payload).
+This isn’t true because we’re limited to 4,490 kg GVM on a car license.
+Bigger means heavier curb weight, which consumes the maximum allowable GVM.

-You’ll notice that the F-250 has the highest payload of the HD Pickup trucks at about 1 tonne, which is comparable to most utes in Australia, but not necessarily the highest.
-While the Silverado 2500 & the Ram 2500 have less than 1 tonne.
+The F-250 has the highest payload of the HD pickups at about 1 tonne, comparable to most utes in Australia.
+The Silverado 2500 & Ram 2500 have less than 1 tonne payload.

-We think the reason the F-250 has a better payload is in part thanks to its aluminum body panels giving it a bigger payload off the showroom floor.
+We think the F-250’s better payload is partly due to its aluminum body panels, giving it lower curb weight.

-All three vehicles pass the test of towing over 4.5 tonnes, but you are capped at towing 4.5 tonnes without a truck license due to Australian licensing.
-Just keep in mind if you do register the vehicle as a Truck, that only licensed truck drivers can drive it.
+All three vehicles can tow over 4.5 tonnes, but you’re capped at 4.5 tonnes without a truck license due to Australian licensing requirements.

 Why we chose the F250 over the others

-We found that the Ford F250 (from a spec’s perspective) outperformed the Silverado 2500 & the Ram 2500 in power, torque & payload.
-The price was competitive, and we needed a vehicle with a payload north of 1-tonne.
+We found that the Ford F250 (from a specs perspective) outperformed the Silverado 2500 & Ram 2500 in power, torque & payload.
+Despite the high price, we needed a vehicle with payload over 1 tonne and exceptional towing capacity.

 In Summary

 No doubt about it, the F250 is a towing powerhouse.
-Its 6.7L turbocharged V8 puts out over 1400 Nm of torque, which is almost two times as much as most utes on our road.
+Its 6.7L turbocharged V8 puts out 1,423 Nm of torque (or 1,632 Nm with High Output option) – almost two times as much as most utes on Australian roads.

-If you need to tow over 3500 kg up to 4500 kg on a standard car license, you don’t have many options except for yank tanks.
+If you need to tow 3,500-4,500 kg on a standard car license, you don’t have many options except American pickups.

 f250 australia prespective view